Eric Chewning: Civilian appointee in the U.S. Defense Department

-In October 2017, Secretary of Defense James Mattis appointed him to serve as the Deputy Assistant Secretary for Manufacturing and Industrial Base Policy (now Industrial Policy).
+In October 2017, Defense Secretary James Mattis appointed Chewning as Deputy Assistant Secretary for Manufacturing and Industrial Base Policy (now Industrial Policy).
 In this role, Chewning focused on issues at the intersection of technology, industrial enterprises, and national security.
 He supported a more geoeconomic approach to DoD industrial policy, specifically in countering the macro forces working against the health of the U.S. defense industrial base.

-Chewning was the architect of the U.S. government-wide assessment of the manufacturing and defense industrial base called for in President Trump's Executive Order 13806.
+Chewning was the architect of the U.S. government-wide assessment of the manufacturing and defense industrial base called for in President Donald Trump's Executive Order 13806 in 2017.
 The report identified five macro forces that needed to be addressed: